BPAEngine/BPAEngine/README.md

 ## Licensing

-The **BPAEngine** is Free Software and is released under the terms of the GPL, except where noted.
+The **BPAEngine** is Free Software and is released under the terms of the [GPL v3](GPL3-LICENSE.txt) , except where noted.
 Additionally, 3rd-party content (like, but not exclusively, sample sprites and images) may be released under a different license.
 Please check the respective files for details.

 ## Development / Contribution